twanvl/sts-custom-cards/README.md

-# Custom cards for Slay the Spire
+# Custom cards and relics for Slay the Spire

 Adds some custom cards designed by the fine people of reddit.